richafnu/Viva/Viva/glint/setup/preview-manage-enable-engage-programs.md

 After a Viva Glint Administrator approves a program, all programs except for Employee Lifecycle and Always-On surveys must also be enabled to go Live on the scheduled date.
 Surveys go into Live status at midnight on the day they're scheduled to go out, in your default time zone.

    > [!NOTE]
-   > When Employee Lifecycle and Always-On surveys are updated, admins are prompted to re-approve them.
-This automatically re-enables the cycle.
-This helps admins ensure live surveys are always active.
+   > When Employee Lifecycle and Always-On surveys are updated, admins are prompted to reapprove them.
+Reapproval automatically re-enables the cycle.
+This feature helps admins ensure ongoing, live surveys are always active.

 ### Procedure

 To approve a program, change Approved to **Yes**.

    > [!NOTE]
-   > After approving a survey, Viva Glint Admins also need to enable a survey to make it live.
+   > After Viva Glint Admins approve a survey, they also need to enable a survey to make it live.

 ## Preview the survey